alookatommorow/music-tree2.0/README.md

 ##Explore

 If you would like to explore the code and run it on your local machine, you will need to obtain your own tokens to access the Discogs API.
 Go [here](http://www.discogs.com/developers/) and click "Create an App.""
-Once you obtain your tokens, you will need to store them in a secure place where the app can access it.
+Once you obtain your tokens, you will need to store them in a secure place accessible to the app.
 One option for doing that is described [here](https://github.com/bkeepers/dotenv).
 Make sure you have [Ruby 2.2.0](https://rvm.io/rvm/install) and [Node 0.10.x](https://github.com/creationix/nvm) installed.
-Once you have an access token do the following:
+Once you have Discog access tokens, do the following:

 Clone the repo from your command line: